 When you activate Utility Sync on a site, we create new meters in ENERGY STAR for all Utility Sync meters.
-Those meters all include “MSR” at the beginning of their name.
+Those meters will be formatted in the following: MSR.(provider)(account number):(meter number).
 We then push any historical bill data you’ve requested to those MSR meters.

 But you might be wondering what happens to: